 Genova Diagnostics - Clinical Implications of GI Testing and NutraEval

 Integral Medicine - Patrick Holford

 SIBO: Clinical Strategies with Dr. Allison Siebecker

 Zest4life Associate - Health Coaching

-Take the first step towards improving your health and well-being by taking advantage of a FREE 20-minute consultation to see if Nutritional Therapy is right for you!
+Take the first step towards improving your health TODAY by taking advantage of a FREE 20-minute introductory call.

-Find out more about my programmes and how they can be tailored to help you change your life.
+Find out more about my services and how they can be tailored to help you change your life.

 Functional medicine emphasises a definable and teachable process of integrating multiple knowledge bases within a pragmatic intellectual matrix that focuses on functionality at many levels, rather than a single treatment for a single diagnosis.
 Functional medicine uses the patient’s story as a key tool for integrating diagnosis, signs and symptoms, and evidence of clinical imbalances into a comprehensive approach to improve both the patient’s environmental inputs and his or her physiological function.

 The Institute for Functional Medicine teaches health care professional’s how to apply these principles in practice through an intensive 5 day training course called Applying Functional Medicine in Clinical Practice™.
 I attended and completed the AFMCP™-UK training in London in 2018.